Dites33/AA/README.md

 For the Microsoft Store edition AND/OR Gamepass edition:

 Copy the "Livrees Azgharie Airlines" folder into your community package folder.
-It is located in: %localappdata%\PackagesMicrosoft.FlightSimulator_<xxxxxxxxx>\LocalCache\Packages\Community.
+It is located in: %localappdata%\Packages\Microsoft.FlightSimulator_<xxxxxxxxx>\LocalCache\Packages\Community.

 For the Steam edition: